-For the purpose of this valuation and in accordance to the information received from the Company, we have assumed:
+For the purpose of this valuation and in accordance with the information received from the Company, we have assumed:

-- a) AAU and planning license approval to build 60,000 sqm. to be obtained by July 2017, - b) final approval for the mobility plan to be obtained by January 2018, - c) final approval for the transfer of 12,000 sqm. of building rights to be obtained by February 2018, - d) occupation licence to be obtained by April 2019.
+- a) final approval for the mobility plan to be obtained by March 2018, - b) final approval for the transfer of 12,000 sqm. of building rights to be obtained by May 2018, - c) occupation licence to be obtained by April 2019.